 Core Design Principles Behind Uplinkr

-Uplinkr is intentionally minimal.
+Uplinkr is intentionally minimal, but not simplistic.

-This is not a missing feature list.
+This is not a temporary limitation list.
+It is the product philosophy.

 Why there is no dashboard